davesag/irMobile/README.md

 ## Project Status

-This project is under active development.
+This project is under active development and is being used as a learning project to teach myself React Native development.

 - See [the project board](https://github.com/davesag/ir-app/projects/1) for work in progress
 - See [the issues list](https://github.com/davesag/ir-app/issues) to report issues